canonical/microceph/docs/explanation/canonical-ceph-reference-architecture/index.rst

 architecture.
 It starts by detailing the different deployment options and their architectures, then highlights the factors to consider when designing a Canonical Ceph cluster, and then outlines hardware specifications, including compute, storage, memory and networking requirements.
-The reference section includes Canonical's recommendations regarding hardware and software configurations, to further inform your architectural choices.
+The :ref:`reference section of the reference architecture <ref-arch-reference-section>` includes Canonical's recommendations regarding hardware and software configurations, to further inform your architectural choices.